lbragstad/notes/code-review-checklist.md

 ### Documentation

-* Does the change require a change to end-user (deployer/operator) docs?
+* Does the change require additional end-user (deployer/operator) documentation?

 > If so, check to see if there is a patch proposed to add docs for it.
 If not,
 > then one should be proposed to accurately document what is changing and how